 The intent of the Fire Safety Unit is to establish uniform procedures for students, employees and guests in case of a fire or other emergency at The University of Alabama.
 Fire Safety supports the mission of EHS by providing critical guidance and oversight of fire safety policies that govern people and operations on campus, as well as maintaining and inspecting fire safety systems and equipment for the University and ensuring compliance with the National Fire Protection Association (NFPA), the International Code Council (ICC), the American with Disabilities Act (ADA), and local ordinances.
 Fire Safety provides services to all UA buildings, this includes fire alarm systems, agent suppression systems, fire extinguishers, lightning protection systems, as well as emergency egress lighting.
-Detailed information about the UA Fire Safety Program can be found in the Fire Safety Policies and Procedures Manual.
+Detailed guidelines about UA Fire Safety can be found on the Manuals and Policies page.

 Equipment & Operations